Santa Monica Bay Music Foundation proudly presents:

 FIELD TRIPS

-Santa Monica Conservatory of Music
+to the Santa Monica Conservatory of Music

 Music Workshops